Tom Brady Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Season Stats

-- He has added 81 rushing yards (5.4 ypg) on 28 carries while scoring two touchdowns on the ground.
+- He's also contributed on the ground, with 81 rushing yards (5.4 ypg) on 28 carries with two rushing touchdowns.

 - The Buccaneers have run 65.1% passing plays and 34.9% rushing plays this season.
 They rank second in the NFL in scoring.